 1666 Canada Census

-This link provides access to the sacramental records (amongst many other things!) of Quebec Province (Canada) - an invaluable collection to those researching Avoyelles lineages!
-See Collections for Canada, Quebec Province, Quebec, Catholic Parish Registers, 1621-1979
+This link provides access to the sacramental records (amongst a couple of other things!) of Québec Province (Canada) - an invaluable collection to those researching Avoyelles lineages!
+To access the records of Québec Province, click on 'Browse through 1,398,741 images' at the bottom of the page linked above.

 Louisiana Secretary of State - Use link to obtain death records which occurred more than 50 years ago, births which occurred more than 100 years and Orleans Parish Marriage records which occurred more than 50 years ago.